Daffie95/MS1-h20crisis/Documentation/README.md

 # 6. External Code/Libraries/Assets
+>Font Shadow @ (Global nav links and header element on Partner page.)
+>> I used the CSS snippets to create a "font border" effect.
+I used a snipped from this [stackoverflow](https://stackoverflow.com/questions/2570972/css-font-border).
+I mainly used this because I was afraid if screwing up any of the axis shadows.
+>> And I did not want to experiment with -webkit-text-stroke.

 >Global navbar
 >> this navbar was used when I followed along the "**Progressive Enhancement with JavaScript Components - part 2**" of the Code Institute User Centric Frontend module.
 >> I think here is a copy of it in my [GitHub](https://github.com/Daffie95/bootstrap-intro) as I followed along on my own project.
 This is the [sourcecode for that project](https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/blob/master/03-Components/04-progressive_enhancements_with_javascript_components-part-2/index.html).